 There’s not much New Yorkers get more excited about than food, and lucky for us, there are tons of open-air food markets returning to the city this April.
 See below for some of our favorites:

 The Macy’s Flower Show is the department stores iconic, annual ode to springtime and it has finally sprung again in Herald Square.
 Head over now to see thousands of gorgeous blooms brightening the interior and exterior of Macy’s with jaw-dropping window displays and enormous indoor installations.
 After exploring the floral festivities, head upstairs to Stella 34 Trattoria and dine from their themed menu in honor of the show.
-Find out more here.
+It will run through Monday, April 10, and you can find out more here.

-17. Enjoy all your favorite rides at Coney Island’s amusement parks
+19. Enjoy all your favorite rides, along with some new ones, at Coney Island’s amusement parks

 When the weekend calls, so does (bottomless) mimosas.
 NYC is famous for its brunch culture, and it makes sense—who wouldn’t want to spend their Saturdays and Sundays catching up with friends while scarfing down Eggs Benedict and champagne?
 Here are some of our favorite brunch plans across the city: